-This is not known as Envy, oh no. It is known as Equality, Justice and Fairness.
-Of course it is.
+This looks remarkably like Envy or Bitterness, but in polite society it is known as Equality, Justice and Fairness.
 Naturally, if anybody goes out and tries to amass wealth, alas, they will have to be subjected to various equalization measures to restore equilibrium and you'll spend a vast amount of your time and energy campaigning to achieve that.
 Good luck!
 You'll never be happy, but at least you'll be able to be smug and feel morally superior to everyone else and that's more important to you if you're honest.

-If higher average wages across the board are associated with rising inequality, would it really be wise to depress wages, shrink the size of the economic pie, and end up with a poorer world, simply in order to achieve greater equality of pay?
 Anthony Atkinson argues that ‘a smaller cake more fairly distributed may be preferable to a larger one with present levels of inequality’ because in his opinion fair distribution is as much a priority as economic growth.
 He argues that the two go hand in hand as there must be ‘an acceptable trade-off between efficiency and equity.’
-So rich people should definitely pay more tax, and if that introduces inefficiencies with a smaller cake in the end, so be it.
+So he thinks rich people should definitely pay more tax, and if that introduces inefficiencies with a smaller cake in the end, so be it.
 Everyone will have less, but it will look more equal and thus people won't suffer from FOMO.

-From that perspective, labour law plays a role in ensuring that the legal framework strikes the right balance in encouraging productivity and growth alongside responding to the growing concerns about inequality.
-Ideally, both goals would be prioritized, but there is no consensus on which of the two goals takes priority in contested situations.
-The scholarly debates have canvassed a wide range of concerns relating to both fairness and efficiency.
-While fairness and efficiency are not mutually exclusive, as societies which promote justice and fairness among their citizens tend also to exhibit strong economic growth, nevertheless it is also true that these goals are often thrown into sharp conflict with each other in situations where priorities must be set concerning scarce resources.
+Ideally, both productivity and equality would be prioritized, but there is no consensus on which of the two goals takes priority in contested situations.
+While fairness and efficiency are not mutually exclusive, as societies which promote justice and fairness among their citizens tend also to exhibit strong economic growth, these goals often conflict with each other in situations where priorities must be set concerning scarce resources.